 It's important to know that Washington, unlike some states, has written laws about playing online.
 Here it's illegal to play "any unregulated gambling" game.
 Indeed, in 2006, the state of Washington made a law that criminalized online gambling, and the ruling was reinforced in 2011.
-There are no legal channels to play now and little interest from lawmakers to change these laws in the foreseeable future.
+There are no legal channels to play online casino for real money and little interest from lawmakers to change these laws in the foreseeable future.

 Online poker players are in much the same boat.
 Unlike some other states, there's been little push for a regulated online poker market in the Evergreen State.